-The one question that all clients ask their conveyancer once contracts have been exchanged on their sale or purchase is always: what do I need to do now?
-Whilst the conveyancer will be taking care of the legal side of this final stage, Kausiha Baskaran explains a few matters that clients should arrange between exchange and completion:
+The most common question that clients ask their conveyancer once contracts have been exchanged on their sale or purchase is “What do I need to do now?”
+Whilst your conveyancer will be taking care of the legal side of this final stage, below Kausiha Baskaran explains a few matters that clients should arrange between exchange and completion:

-When you are purchasing a freehold property, you will need to arrange your own Buildings’ Insurance and Contents Insurance for the property.
-You should make sure that the terms of your Buildings’ Insurance Policy are satisfactory and that the Insurance Company are able to place the buildings on cover on the day of exchange.
+When you are purchasing a freehold property you will need to arrange your own buildings and contents insurance.
+You must ensure that the buildings insurance is in place on the day of exchange.

-Your conveyancer will be providing a completion statement showing you either how much money you will to send us prior to completion for your purchase, or, the amount of sale proceeds you will be receiving on the day of completion.
+Between exchange of contracts and completion, your conveyancer will provide you with a completion statement detailing either how much money you need to send us prior to completion for your purchase, or, the amount of sale proceeds you will be receiving on the day of completion.

-You must ensure that the requested funds should be transferred to us at least one working day before the day of completion.
+You must ensure that any requested funds are transferred to us at least one working day before completion.

-You can drop the keys off to the estate agents once the property is vacated or you can drop them off in the morning of completion.
-As the buyer, your conveyancer will inform you when the keys are ready for collection.
+When you are selling, you can drop the keys off to the estate agents once the property is vacated, or you can drop them off on the morning of completion.
+As the buyer, your conveyancer will inform you when the keys are ready for collection from the estate agents.

-On a sale, the conveyancer will be waiting for the buyer’s solicitors to send the completion funds.
-Once this has been received, the conveyancer will call you to confirm that completion has taken place and then call the estate agent to release the keys to the buyers.
+On a sale, your conveyancer will be waiting for the buyer’s solicitors to send the completion funds.
+Once these have been received, you will get a call confirming that completion has taken place, and your conveyancer will also let the estate agent know they can release the keys to the buyers.

-On a purchase, the conveyancer will transfer the completion funds to the seller’s solicitors and wait for them to confirm that this has been received.
-The buyer’s solicitors will also confirm whether the estate agent has been instructed to release the keys to you.
-The conveyancer will then call you to confirm that completion has taken place and you can move in!
+On a purchase, your conveyancer will transfer the completion funds to the seller’s solicitors and then wait for them to confirm safe receipt and that the keys have been released.
+Your conveyancer will then call you to confirm that completion has taken place and that you can move in!

 These are just a few points to remind you on what is required between exchange and completion.
 This will also depend on the type of transaction that will be completing.
 Your conveyancer will confirm if anything further will be required and how to overcome any last-minute hurdles.